ylashin/jekyll-now/_posts/2017-01-26-sharepoint-addin-with-tensorflow.markdown

 ```

 ![web-api-running.png](/images/2017-01-26/web-api-running.png)
 The console shows that the aplication is running and can be accessed on `http://localhost:5000`.
-So fireup a browser and put `http://localhost:5000/api/describe` in the address bar to verify that the basic infrastructure works fine.
+So fire up a browser and put `http://localhost:5000/api/describe` in the address bar to verify that the basic infrastructure works fine.

 This is just a test endpoint that will echo current working direcotry plus current date